Do you want to build the next generation electric superbike?

 Electric Superbike Twente organizes several events throughout the year.
 You are responsible for making sure these events go as planned.
 Examples of the events are: technical presentation, superbike reveal, partner day, new team days.

-The powertrain team is responsible for delivering a lot of brute power to our rear wheel.
-If you’re in the powertrain team, you will work on the inverter, electric motor, battery management systems, control systems, and the battery pack.
-Electric Superbike Twente’s powertrain team is unique in the way that it designs and manufactures a lot of electric systems themselves, instead of just buying them from manufacturers!
+The powertrain subteam is responsible for delivering a lot of brute power to our rear wheel.
+Our powertrain team is unique in the way that it designs and manufactures a lot of electric systems themselves, instead of buying them from manufacturers!

 As chief powertrain you are responsible for the whole electronics department.
 You make the important decisions concerning the electrical systems and you keep an eye on the planning you made.
 Also you’re in touch with the companies that support our team on the electronical side.